-From the first competition in Spain in 1950, through to our most recent in Abu Dhabi in 2017, WorldSkills has been on a rapid trajectory to enhance the power of skills around the world.
+From the first competition in Spain in 1950, WorldSkills has been on a rapid trajectory to enhance the power of skills around the world.

 We are apolitical, but we do not shy away from discussing the problems of the world.
 WorldSkills and our Members believe that skills are uniquely effective in tackling economic and social inequities.